 Jade’s key competitive differentiation is its incorporation of intelligent automation in the process of calling for help.
 All of Life Alert’s products require the user to click a button and speak to a representative in the event of an emergency.
 But what if the user loses consciousness, and can’t perform this critical step to save themselves?
 And while there are a few competing products that use an accelerometer to automatically report a fall, they’re prone to false alarms when the wearer makes a sudden movement or simply lies down to sleep.
 Only Jade’s AI-informed model of the wearer’s routine offers a reliable means of providing automatic alerts.

 The conception and refinement of Jade’s final shape was iteration-intensive, the early stages involving repeated oscillation between two- and three-dimensional sketching.
 The goal of my 3D design process was to develop a pleasing, aspirational aesthetic language — so users wouldn't be embarrassed to wear the pendant as jewelry or mind setting the stand on display in their home.
 But the pendant also needed to be sturdy enough to withstand the bludgeoning of daily wear, so the form would have to be self-contained and not overly ornate.

 The brand identity is a reference to the stone, which is said to encourage peacefulness, relieve anxiety, and enhance good luck.
 The name is intended to convey an air of sophistication, rather than the clunky utilitarianism of a title like “Life Alert.”
 Inspiration for the exact shade of seafoam green was drawn from the classic cars of the 1950s and ‘60s, which embody the timeless cool of Jade’s target user.

 ~ ~ ~

 Jade was developed as part of my master's thesis, Me, Myself & A.I.: How I Learned to Love the Machine That Took my Job.
-You can read my thesis book here.
+You can watch my thesis video, read my thesis book, and see my other thesis projects here.